RobotLocomotion/libbot/bot2-procman/doc/content/config_file.md

   - Integer.
 When ordering a command to stop, a deputy first sends `stop_signal` and waits `stop_time_allowed` seconds for the command to exit.
-  If it is still running after `stop_time_allowed` seconds elapses, then the command is immediately sent a SIGNKILL.
+  If it is still running after `stop_time_allowed` seconds elapses, then the command is immediately sent a SIGKILL.
 If not specified, this defaults to 7.

 Some examples: